daniel-deutsch/daniel-deutsch/README.md

 ### :wave: Hey there, I'm Daniel!

-I'm a data scientist with bachelor's in electrical engineering from Universidade de São Paulo and master's in machine learning and finance from Intitute Polytechnique de Paris and Panthéon-Sorbonne.
+I'm a data scientist with a bachelor's in electrical engineering from Universidade de São Paulo and a master's in machine learning and finance from the Institute Polytechnique de Paris and Panthéon-Sorbonne.

 My passion for data lies in finding and understanding patterns!
-As you can see from some of my work, I'm quite interested in understanding human behavior through data, such as that available on social media websites.
+As you can see from some of my work, I'm quite interested in understanding human behavior through data.
 I also enjoy implementing automation projects for daily chores to ease some boring tasks :sweat_smile:.

 #### Contact me at: